Red Badgro: Regular season

+Postseason

 Coaching career

 In 1937, Badgro returned to USC to finish the credits he needed to graduate.
 At the same time, he was a member of Howard Jones' football coaching staff at USC, responsible for working with USC's frosh players.

 In June 1938, Badgro was hired as the football coach at Ventura High School in Ventura, California.
 He also coached football, baseball, and basketball for Ventura Junior College.

 In June 1939, he was hired as an assistant coach (responsible for ends) under Lou Little at Columbia.
 He remained at Columbia through the 1942 season.

 In 1944, Badgro was employed in a Seattle war plant.

 In February 1946, Badgro was hired as an assistant football coach at the University of Washington.
 When Howard Odell took over as Washington's head coach, he retained Badgro as his ends coach.
 Badgro was again retained when John Cherberg took over as head coach in 1953.
 He resigned his coaching post at Washington in January 1954 in order to pursue private business in Kent, Washington.

 Family, later years, and honors

 Badgro was married to Dorothea Taylor.
 After retiring from football, Badgro worked for the Department of Agriculture in the State of Washington.

 In 1967, Badgro was inducted into the Washington State Sports Hall of Fame.
 Badgro was inducted into the Pro Football Hall of Fame in 1981 at age 78.
 At that time, he was the oldest person to be inducted into the Hall of Fame.
+Badgro's Hall of Fame Induction Party was held on August 15th, 1981, at 5 PM in Lake Oswego, Oregon.

 Badgro died in July 1998 at age 95 in Kent, Washington.
 He had been hospitalized after a fall.
-He was buried at Hillcrest Burial Park in Kent.